| ||Format||Pages||Price|| |

 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-Refer to the MSDSs for all chemicals used in this procedure.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+Refer to the MSDSs for all chemicals used in this test method.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D1192 Guide for Equipment for Sampling Water and Steam in Closed Conduits

 D1193 Specification for Reagent Water

 D2777 Practice for Determination of Precision and Bias of Applicable Test Methods of Committee D19 on Water

 D3370 Practices for Sampling Water from Closed Conduits

 D5847 Practice for Writing Quality Control Specifications for Standard Test Methods for Water Analysis

 D7315 Test Method for Determination of Turbidity Above 1 Turbidity Unit (TU) in Static Mode